saramcardle/Image-Analysis-Scripts/QuPath Groovy Scripts/README.md

 	* Alignment_diffPixel- Aligns two images (from repeated scanning of a slide or sequential sections) and transfers objects from one to another.
 Can be used for either intensity- or area-based alignment, the images can have different pixel sizes, and can transfer annotations or detections.
 	* AlignmentWithbUnWarpJ - an ImageJ script (not groovy) to do elastic alignment of two images.
 This one is not fully automated, please see [the forum:] (https://forum.image.sc/t/automatically-align-and-rotate-images/30596/21?u=smcardle) for instructions

+## QuPath 0.3.0-rc1
+	* RareCellFetcher - Function to help you annotate single, rare cells to improve a classifier.
+Please see [the forum:] (https://forum.image.sc/t/rarecellfetcher-a-tool-for-annotating-rare-cells-in-qupath/33654)